-Skinner Releasing Technique (SRT)™ is an innovative approach to dance and movement training, developed by Joan Skinner.
-A detailed, refined and expansive technique.
+Skinner Releasing Technique (SRT)™ is a visionary approach to dance and movement training, developed by Joan Skinner (1924-2021); a detailed, refined and expansive technique.
 It is designed to find greater ease in our dancing and dynamic alignment with our environment and a refined tuning with our bodies an imagination.
 The teaching strongly draws on guided imagery and hands-on partner studies, supporting an experiential understanding of both the technical and the creative process in movement.
-There is an ongoing fine-tuning in allowing ourselves to consciously fall into unknown creative territories.
+There is an ongoing fine tuning in allowing ourselves to consciously fall into unknown creative territories.
 We allow ourselves to be intimately in touch with our inner body as well as align with something greater than ourselves through embodied listening.
 As we move with imagery that guides us through different layers of the whole self, the imagery can begin to move us.
 The poetic imagery can atune to physiological layers and includes the mystery of intangible layers present.

 Embodied listening, inner spaces, presence, dynamic stillness, softening and allowing are some of the essential areas of practice in Skinner Releasing (other than release), that support action into newness.
 Softening supports the releasing of strength through efficiency and responsiveness.
 Allowing encourages listening, to one’s own dancing first.
 This way we can become more available.
 In the technical work and in creating dances, directing and allowing are side by side, as are stillness and action, receptivity and fierceness.
 Joan Skinner says: “Letting go is a discipline”.
 It is a continuous practicing.

-* It is process oriented, releasing other than release.
-It trains dancers to be deeply in touch with their own bodies continuously evolving;
+* SRT is process oriented, releasing other than release.
+It trains dancers to be deeply in touch with their own bodies continuously evolving.

-* The alignment is approached as multidimensional dynamic alignment, also dynamic stillness;
+* The emphasis in alignment is on it being multidirectional dynamic alignment, also dynamic stillness.

 * Part of the class, you can work with eyes closed to deepen your inner experience of the dance.
 Integration of inner awarenesses and outer focus is practised, playing with eyes open and closed.

 * There is a possibility of transformation through the use of specific imagery inside the body while moving.
-It is about experiential understanding and when an image or any offering is actually felt in the body, it changes the dancing self.
+It is about experiential understanding and when an image or any offering is actually felt in the body, it has greater potential to change the dancing self.